Mel Lastman: Personal life and death

 Canadians infected from tainted blood products provided by Canadian Red Cross in the 1980s and early 1990s.
 In his final year in mayoral office, Lastman had spent much of it dealing with his medical conditions, including a bout with cancer.

-In late November 2000, weeks after being re-elected for a second term as Toronto mayor—and facing an impending Can$6million retroactive child support lawsuit by former Bad Boy Furniture employee Grace Louie claiming to have been Lastman's 14-year mistress who bore him two illegitimate children, Kim (born in September 1958) and Todd Louie (born in March 1962), both of whom were also named as plaintiffs—Lastman called a press conference where, flanked by his wife of 47 years, he admitted to the extramarital affair with Louie while neither confirming nor denying paternity of the two children.
+In late November 2000, weeks after being re-elected for a second term as Toronto mayor—and facing an impending $6 million retroactive child support lawsuit by former Bad Boy Furniture employee Grace Louie claiming to have been Lastman's 14-year mistress who bore him two illegitimate children, Kim (born in September 1958) and Todd Louie (born in March 1962), both of whom were also named as plaintiffs—Lastman called a press conference where, flanked by his wife of 47 years, he admitted to the extramarital affair with Louie while neither confirming nor denying paternity of the two children.
 Addressing the media, Lastman further claimed to have disclosed the affair to his wife and kids "some years ago" and that they had given him their "unqualified forgiveness".
 Grace, Kim, and Todd Louie's lawsuit against Lastman further alleged "neglect and mental suffering", claiming Kim and Todd grew up in poverty while Mel and Marilyn Lastman's sons enjoyed a life of privilege.
-Various details of the Lastman-Louie affair that began in 1957 and ended in 1971 soon became public, including their 1966 trip to Greece, Spain, and Morocco and that in 1974, three years after the relationship ended, Louie accepted a Can$27,500 settlement from Lastman in return for signing a legal release document freeing him from allegations or suggestions that he is the father of the two children.
+Various details of the Lastman-Louie affair that began in 1957 and ended in 1971 soon became public, including their 1966 trip to Greece, Spain, and Morocco.
+It also came out that in 1974, three years after their relationship had ended, Louie accepted a Can$27,500 settlement from Lastman in return for signing a legal release document freeing him from allegations or suggestions that he is the father of the two children.

 Louie's lawsuit was dismissed in May 2001 by the Ontario Superior Court of Justice judge Mary Lou Benotto who, though not challenging claims by Todd and Kim Louie that Lastman fathered them, ruled that it was too late to claim retroactive child support.
 The plaintiffs appealed the decision in June 2001; and the case went before the Ontario Court of Appeal where it was dismissed in September 2002 by judge Marc Rosenberg who also ruled the claim "too late" along with an explanation that "child support can not be claimed decades after the plaintiffs are no longer dependents (children)".
 The plaintiffs appealed the appeals court ruling, taking the case to the Canadian Supreme Court where it was dismissed in March 2003.

 Lastman's wife, Marilyn died after a brief illness on January 1, 2020, at the age of 84.
 One year later, Lastman died of heart failure on December 11, 2021, at the age of 88.
 He and his wife Marilyn were both laid to rest at the Mount Sinai Memorial Park in North York, Toronto.